The Woke Conundrum

 So by that logic, consumers will love those brands that try and help the world be a better place, right?

 Social Desirability bias and virtue signalling

-Although people will say they are belief-driven buyers, that may be in part be because they think they should be.
-When you’re running late or forgotten to buy a gift, convenience and product may eventually trump principles when it comes to making a final decision; otherwise Uber and Amazon wouldn’t show quite the same growth they have.
+Although people will say they are belief-driven buyers, that may be in part because they think they should be.
+When you’re running late or have forgotten to buy a gift, convenience and product may eventually trump principles when it comes to making a final decision; otherwise Uber and Amazon wouldn’t show quite the same growth they have.

 But just because people may not do what they say they would, that doesn’t mean that a brand shouldn’t tie itself to a social cause.
 People still do care, but brands should only do this when it’s appropriate or it could be viewed as virtue signalling.

 To say Pepsi’s campaign was tone-deaf is an understatement.
 Launching at the same time as the BLM movement, they showed a joyful protest compared to those that were happening at the time.
-But the most ingenuine aspect was the notion that Pepsi could solve racial injustice as a drinks brand.
+But the most ingenious aspect was the notion that Pepsi could solve racial injustice as a drinks brand.

 You can’t just support a cause that isn’t grounded in reality.
 It has to be something that your business credibly & visibly supports and that people associate your brand with.

 Before you even consider to put a stand on a social issue, you need to make sure you are not breaking the rules you are seeming to support.
 With company information and practice becoming more accessible information, a conscious consumer is aware of a company’s back end processes.
 So it is key to practice what you preach otherwise it will come of as profiteering.